Analog Devices (NASDAQ:ADI) Posts Quarterly Earnings Results, Beats Expectations By $0.15 EPS

-Analog Devices (NASDAQ:ADI – Get Rating) issued its earnings results on Tuesday.
-The semiconductor company reported $2.73 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.58 by $0.15, RTT News reports.
-Analog Devices had a net margin of 17.00% and a return on equity of 11.92%.
+Analog Devices (NASDAQ:ADI – Get Rating) released its quarterly earnings results on Tuesday.
+The semiconductor company reported $2.73 earnings per share for the quarter, topping the consensus estimate of $2.58 by $0.15, RTT News reports.
 The company had revenue of $3.25 billion for the quarter, compared to analysts’ expectations of $3.16 billion.
-During the same quarter last year, the company posted $1.73 earnings per share.
-The firm’s quarterly revenue was up 38.8% on a year-over-year basis.
+Analog Devices had a return on equity of 13.58% and a net margin of 22.88%.
+The business’s quarterly revenue was up 38.8% compared to the same quarter last year.
+During the same period in the previous year, the business posted $1.73 earnings per share.
 Analog Devices updated its Q1 guidance to $2.50-2.70 EPS and its Q1 2023 guidance to $2.50-$2.70 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, December 15th.
-Shareholders of record on Monday, December 5th will be issued a $0.76 dividend.
-The ex-dividend date of this dividend is Friday, December 2nd.
-This represents a $3.04 dividend on an annualized basis and a yield of 1.80%.
-Analog Devices’s dividend payout ratio is currently 83.98%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, December 15th.
+Stockholders of record on Monday, December 5th will be given a dividend of $0.76 per share.
+This represents a $3.04 dividend on an annualized basis and a dividend yield of 1.80%.
+The ex-dividend date is Friday, December 2nd.
+Analog Devices’s payout ratio is 57.58%.

-A number of large investors have recently made changes to their positions in ADI.
-Worth Asset Management LLC bought a new stake in shares of Analog Devices in the 1st quarter worth about $33,000.
-Fairfield Bush & CO. bought a new stake in shares of Analog Devices in the 1st quarter worth about $82,000.
-Parkside Financial Bank & Trust increased its holdings in shares of Analog Devices by 38.0% in the 1st quarter.
-Parkside Financial Bank & Trust now owns 897 shares of the semiconductor company’s stock worth $148,000 after buying an additional 247 shares during the last quarter. qPULA Trading Management LP bought a new stake in shares of Analog Devices in the 1st quarter worth about $231,000.
-Finally, EP Wealth Advisors LLC bought a new stake in shares of Analog Devices in the 1st quarter worth about $235,000.
-85.22% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently bought and sold shares of ADI.
+Markel Corp grew its stake in shares of Analog Devices by 1.4% during the 1st quarter.
+Markel Corp now owns 1,077,821 shares of the semiconductor company’s stock worth $178,034,000 after acquiring an additional 15,150 shares during the period.
+Fairfield Bush & CO. bought a new position in shares of Analog Devices during the 1st quarter worth $82,000.
+United Bank grew its stake in shares of Analog Devices by 24.7% during the 1st quarter.
+United Bank now owns 6,647 shares of the semiconductor company’s stock worth $1,098,000 after acquiring an additional 1,315 shares during the period.
+U.S. Capital Wealth Advisors LLC grew its stake in shares of Analog Devices by 34.7% during the 1st quarter.
+U.S. Capital Wealth Advisors LLC now owns 1,599 shares of the semiconductor company’s stock worth $264,000 after acquiring an additional 412 shares during the period.
+Finally, Canada Pension Plan Investment Board grew its stake in shares of Analog Devices by 14.5% during the 1st quarter.
+Canada Pension Plan Investment Board now owns 116,085 shares of the semiconductor company’s stock worth $19,175,000 after acquiring an additional 14,718 shares during the period.
+Institutional investors own 85.22% of the company’s stock.

 Analog Devices, Inc designs, manufactures, tests, and markets integrated circuits (ICs), software, and subsystems that leverage analog, mixed-signal, and digital signal processing technologies.
 The company provides data converter products, which translate real-world analog signals into digital data, as well as translates digital data into analog signals; power management and reference products for power conversion, driver monitoring, sequencing, and energy management applications in the automotive, communications, industrial, and high-end consumer markets; and power ICs include performance, integration, and software design simulation tools for accurate power supply designs.